-U.S. Commercial and Trade Policy Benefits.
-Currently, U.S. exports to Morocco face an average tariff of 20% versus a 4% average tariff that Moroccan exports face in the U.S. market.
+U.S. Commercial and Trade Policy Benefits

+Before the FTA, U.S. exports to Morocco faced an average tariff of 20% versus a 4% average tariff that Moroccan exports face in the U.S. market.
 By moving towards duty-free treatment, two-way trade flows should expand beyond the current small \$ 854 million level (comprising U.S. exports of \$469 million and imports of \$385 million in 2003).
-In addition to the current leading U.S. exports to Morocco (aircraft, corn, and machinery), U.S. exports of products such as wheat, soybeans and feed grains, beef and poultry are expected to increase under an FTAA.
+In addition to the current leading U.S. exports to Morocco (aircraft, corn, and machinery), U.S. exports of products such as wheat, soybeans and feed grains, beef and poultry are expected to increase under the FTA.

 New commercial opportunities for U.S. exporters may also be derived by offsetting current tariff preferences as embodied in the European Union-Morocco Association Agreement, which became effective on March 1, 2000.
 This agreement provides preferential tariff treatment for most EU industrial goods, but largely excludes agriculture.
-Because agriculture will be included in the U.S.-Moroccan FTA, many U.S. agricultural interests believe they can enhance their position vis-a-vis European producers.10
+Because agriculture will be included in the U.S.-Moroccan FTA, many U.S. agricultural interests believe they can enhance their position vis-a-vis European producers.

-The U.S.-Moroccan Business coalition also argues that an FTA will increase the access American firms have to Morocco's service sector.
-Besides telecommunications and tourism, the coalition maintains that new opportunities for U.S. firms in the banking, energy, audio-visual, telecommunications, finance, and insurance sectors are likely to be opened up as a result of Moroccan economic reforms.11
+The U.S.-Moroccan Business coalition also argues that the FTA will increase the access American firms have to Morocco's service sector.
+Besides telecommunications and tourism, the coalition maintains that new opportunities for U.S. firms in the banking, energy, audio-visual, telecommunications, finance, and insurance sectors are likely to be opened up as a result of Moroccan economic reforms.

 In addition, the FTA could support the Bush Administration's trade strategy of "competitive liberalization."
 By helping a developing country that recognizes the importance of trade liberalization as a key ingredient of development, the Moroccan FTA could demonstrate to other developing countries the benefits of economic reform and trade liberalization, including the WTO round of multilateral negotiations - the Doha Development Agenda.
 As a Chair of the G-77 and Africa Group within the WTO, the Bush Administration maintains that Morocco is in a leading position to promote the benefits of the Doha Round to other developing countries.
-In addition, the FTA is also seen as an essential building block towards establishment of a Middle East Free Trade Area.